awslabs/agent-evaluation/docs/evaluators/index.md

     steps:
     - Ask agent for a list of missing documents for claim-006.
     expected_results:
+      conversation:
       - The agent returns a list of missing documents.
 ```

 We find that on average, the evaluator processes ~583 input tokens and generates ~290 output tokens.